samanthaswan31/Completed-Bioinformatics-Projects/5. R Shiny Visualizing Huntington's Disease Post-Mortem Prefrontal Cortex/README.md

 This app provides an accessible and user-friendly platform for exploring RNA-Seq data, enabling users to uncover key transcriptional changes and insights into the molecular mechanisms driving Huntington's Disease progression.

+This project was developed with guidance from the Boston University BF91 Fall 2024 teaching team.
+Thank you to Dr. Joseph Orofino for your support and feedback.